baselime/docs/what-is-baselime.md

 Baselime is fundamentally different from most other observability and monitoring providers in 4 key aspects:

-### High cardinality and dimentionality
+### High cardinality and dimensionality

-Cardinality and dimentionality are best described using examples.
+Cardinality and dimensionality are best described using examples.
 Imagine you log an HTTP request that makes database calls.

 - High cardinality means that in your logs, you can have a unique `userId` or `requestId` (which can take over a million distinct values).
 Those are high cardinality fields.
 Baselime enables you to query against any specific value of a high cardinality field so that you can narrow down your search to a specific user or request.